 Phoca Rock (also listed on some old maps as Lone Rock or Sentinel Rock) is a basalt crag rising up out of the middle of the Columbia River some six hundred yards off of Cape Horn on the Washington shore.
 Despite its proximity to Washington, the rock is technically within the state of Oregon.
-Phoca is reachable only by boat with the one possible landing being beneath the crag's northern face: a small rocky cove with room for a couple of kayaks.
-While Phoca is not a major destination by any means, it's an unusual and rarely visited crag which offers a unique perspective on the Columbia Gorge.
+Phoca is reachable only by boat with the single possible landing site being underneath the crag's northern face: a small rocky cove with room for a couple of kayaks.
+While Phoca is not a major destination by any means, it's an unusual and rarely visited crag which offers a unique perspective on the Columbia Gorge

-Although Phoca appears to be largely composed of typical crumbling Cascade-style choss, the crag is also riddled with many tiny caves and several miniature rock arches giving it a very different appearance.
+Although Phoca appears to be largely composed of typical crumbling Cascade-style choss, the crag is also riddled with numerous miniature caves and rock arches giving it a very different appearance.
 An old map of the Columbia Gorge located at the Vista House refers to Phoca as "Lone Rock" with a listing that it is 100ft high and some 30ft in diameter.
 This is likely inaccurate, however.

 The boat ramp at Dalton Point is only accessible from I-84 in the west-bound direction.
 From Portland, drive east to Multnomah Falls.
 Turn around and head back west on I-84 for 1.7mi to exit 29 (signed for Dalton Point).